 to develop a practical understanding of the ways in which information is gathered and presented

-to understand the importance of mathematics in everyday life; beginning in our EYFS with our role-play shop
+to understand the importance of mathematics in everyday life

 Sometimes lessons at Old Hall combines whole-class teaching with time for our pupils to work within groups or individually.
-A range of activities, such as Active-Maths, are provided to cater for different styles of learning (visual, aural and kinaesthetic) & for the range of abilities within the class.
-Frequent use is made of enjoyable games, puzzles and problems which encourage participation and which have open-ended outcomes to stimulate pupils’ exploration which may be on a 'trial and error' basis.
+A range of activities are provided to cater for different styles of learning (visual, aural and kinaesthetic) and for the range of abilities within the class.
+Frequent use is made of concrete resources, games, puzzles and problems which encourage participation and which have open-ended outcomes to stimulate pupils’ exploration which may be on a 'trial and error' basis.

 Our pupils are eagerly encouraged, wherever possible, to discover solutions to mathematical problems for themselves.
 In doing so, they develop their ability to think logically, to approach problems systematically and to be resilient in the face of difficulty.
 They are prompted to break problems down into smaller steps, to employ trial-and-improvement methods and to reflect on their work.
 'Pupil talk' is encouraged at Old Hall as this is a core component in how children develop and clarify their mathematical thinking; as pupils progress, they are increasingly expected to explain, as well as describe, what they have done (and how they did it).
 They are challenged to investigate if they could have done it in a different way.
 These skills are applied across a wide range of contexts covering number, shape and space and real-world problems.